griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 **Variant Type**

 Consider whether the variant is a SNV, InDel or DNV.
-Variants that are insertions, deletions or nucleotide variants have different interpretations from the perspective of DNA and RNA VAF, reference matches, number of core binding peptides expected, etc.
+Variants that are insertions, deletions or dinucleotide variants have different interpretations from the perspective of DNA and RNA VAF, reference matches, number of core binding peptides expected, etc.

 [**TSL (transcript support level)**](https://grch37.ensembl.org/info/genome/genebuild/transcript_quality_tags.html)